EYFS

 The provision for children's development and learning is guided by the Early Years Foundation Stage.
 Our provision reflects the four overarching principles of the Statutory Framework for the Early Years Foundation Stage.

-A Unique Child Every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured.
-Enabling Environments Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners, parents and carers. | Positive Relationships Children learn to be strong and independent Learning and Development Children develop and learn in different ways and at different rates.
-The framework covers the education and care of all children in early year’s provision including children with special educational needs and disabilities. |
+Children develop and learn in different ways and at different rates.
+The framework covers the education and care of all children in early year’s provision including children with special educational needs and disabilities.

 How we provide for development and learning